tsuru/tsuru/docs/apps/quickstart/python.rst

 deployment.
 So we can configure an automatic hook to always run before or after the app restarts.

-Tsuru parses a file called ``app.yaml`` and runs restart hooks.
+tsuru parses a file called ``app.yaml`` and runs restart hooks.
 As the extension suggests, this is a YAML file, that contains a list of commands that should run before and after the restart.
 Here is our example of app.yaml: